 What did Google have to say about the SERP Volatility?

-John Mueller, webmaster trends analyst at Google responded to some tweets about the recent volatility.
+John Mueller, a webmaster trends analyst at Google, responded to some tweets about the recent volatility.
 Reading between the lines, it sounds like it was a core algorithm change, rather than Panda or Penguin.

-While this story is evolving, and we will update it as we get more information, our suspicions is that it relates to website quality.
+While this story is evolving, and we will update it as we get more information, we suspect that it relates to website quality.
 This could be either related to Panda, or a change in the core algorithm.

-We did notice a temporary uptick in traffic around a week or so ago, and fluctuations were seen in both MozCast and the Rank Risk Index around this time.
+We did notice a temporary uptick in traffic around a week or so ago, and fluctuations were seen in both MozCast and the Rank Risk Index.
 It is possible they were testing these current changes, or indeed the changes we are now seeing are just a continuation of those tests \ algorithm tweaks.

 Editor’s note - 20th November: Google’s John Mueller responded to questions about the update with an indication that it was a core algorithm change.
 We have updated the article to reflect this new information.